Edwin Joseph Cohn: Physical chemistry of proteins

 where $K_{p}$ is the protein solubility constant and $\alpha_{S}$ and $\beta_{S}$ are constants characteristic of the particular ion S whose concentration (or, more correctly, activity) is [S].
-This equation is identical to the Setschenow solubility equation (Setschenow, 1889).
+This equation is identical to the Setschenow solubility equation.

+In 1943, Cohn and John Edsall published Proteins, Amino Acids and Peptides, a book that summarized the known physical chemistry of proteins and deeply influenced succeeding generations of protein scientists.
 Cohn was a long-time collaborator and friend of another important physical chemist, George Scatchard.

-A most important book

-In 1943, Cohn and John Edsall published Proteins, Amino Acids and Peptides, a book that summarized the known physical chemistry of proteins and deeply influenced succeeding generations of protein scientists.

 Personality

 Cohn was an excellent project leader, being driven, ambitious, and extremely well organized.
 He also had a keen taste in people and scientific projects and could sense when either would be successful.
 The success of the blood fractionation project was due in great part to his management, and he can be considered responsible for saving thousands of lives.
+Cohn was elected to the American Academy of Arts and Sciences in 1926, the United States National Academy of Sciences in 1943, and the American Philosophical Society in 1949.